joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/08/17/dining/grilled-beef-loves-beefy-tomatoes.html

 **Padres, Dylan Cease flounder in 6-0 loss, fall behind Dodgers in NL West**\
-`In one of their worst performances of the year, the Padres beat themselves in a shutout to the Dodgers, who reclaimed first place.`\
+`In one of their worst performances of the season, the Padres beat themselves in a shutout to the Dodgers, which reclaimed first place.`\
 https://nytimes.com/athletic/6558226/2025/08/17/padres-dodgers-score-standings-dylan-cease/

 **Cardinals place Victor Scott II on IL, add Nathan Church as lineup takes another hit**\